Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 “You can effortlessly add or remove shelves from modular shelving to create the ideal shelving arrangement for your area,” explains Gu.
 As a result, add on new pieces as your needs change.
 For instance, if you need a modular bookcase, you can have a system that has an extra bookshelf.
 Since these are modular units, you can add them as your needs evolve.

 Yoselin Castro adds, “The configuration options are practically infinite!”
-Whether your modular system has shelves, a cubby, or a mix of open and closed shelves, the system is flexible enough to offer you the necessary functionality.
+Whether your modular system has shelves, a cubby, or a mix of open and closed shelves, the system is flexible enough to offer you the necessary functionality and space to display your home decor.

 This modular shelving system is made from birch plywood and powder-coated steel.
 The birch plywood incorporates an ash finish providing a smooth and warm feel.
 It also offers an exciting contrast to the steel, enhancing the look and feel of the shelving.